 30 Abia State Shoemakers in China For Training

 30 shoemakers are presently in China for training.
 The training is supported by Abia state government.
-They will be n China for 30 days to promote the locally made Aba shoe products.
+They will be in China for 30 days to promote the locally made Aba shoe products.

 This is the first set out of 100 shoemakers that will be trained by Abia State Government.
 It was confirmed that they will be trained at Chengdu Zaproma Shoe Company in China.

-Legislative head of Abia State Dr. Okezie Ikpeazu charged the students to be of good conduct, take in each and every progression and bring back the information for others to learn.
+Governor of Abia State Dr. Okezie Ikpeazu charged the students to be of good conduct, take in each and every progression and bring back the information for others to learn.

 Do you have something awesome to share with the world?
 Click here to share